icambridge/iain.sexy/source/_drafts/are-you-a-good-developer.markdown

 ## Senior

-So if you do 5 out of the 6 of the intermediate skils well and consitently then I would consider you as a senior developer.
+So if you do 5 out of the 6 of the intermediate skills well and consistently then I would consider you as a senior developer.

 If you're a junior developer and you were doing these I would consider you an amazing developer.

 If you're a middleweight developer and you are doing these I would consider you a good developer.

-If you're senior developer and you did these I would consider you proficient.

 If you're a team lead or above and you weren't doing these I would consider you poor.

 ## Team lead

-While I understand team leading is a lot to do with soft skills I still think their should be a high level of techincal knowledge in the basic techincal team lead position.
-A techincal team lead in my opnion should be able to do 6 out of the 7 imtermediate skills while doing 1-2 of the advance skills.
+While I understand team leading is a lot to do with soft skills I still think their should be a high level of technical knowledge in the basic technical team lead position.
+A technical team lead in my opinion should be able to do 6 out of the 7 intermediate skills while doing 1-2 of the advance skills.

 If you're a senior and below and you reach this then I would consider you a good developer.